jeevanthipanawala/Phd_Coding_Task/README.md

 ## 5. Statistical Tests

 To confirm similarity between the datasets, the following statistical tests are used:
-- **Chi-Square Test** for comparing the distributions of the categorical variable
+- **Chi-Square Test** for checking the similarity of the distributions of the categorical variable
 - **Kolmogorov-Smirnov (K-S) Test** for checking the similarity of the distributions of Value1 and Value2 accross datasets.
+- H0- Distributions of the two samples are same.
+H1- Distributions of the samples are significantly different

 ## Results
 Code was run and the results are integrated in the last section of the jupyter notebook, coding_task.ipynb.